 Cracking Contraptions (short-shorts - 2002).
 A series of ten 2-3 minute films showcasing Wallace's latest wacky inventions.

 The Curse of the Were-Rabbit (feature-length - 2005).
 Wherein the combination of a vegetable-growing contest and Wallace's latest invention accidentally unleashes a giant rampaging parody of ancient Hammer Horror cliches on their unsuspecting village... oh, also a giant half-man, half-bunny.
-This received a Licensed Game adaptation and is noted as being, possibly, the only horror film in existence to feature a vegetarian monster.
+This received a Licensed Game adaptation and is noted as being one of the very few horror films in existence to feature a vegetarian monster.

-A Matter Of Loaf And Death (short - 2008).
+A Matter of Loaf and Death (short - 2008).
 Wherein the two run a bakery.
-While Wallace falls in love with a former bread mascot, Gromit attempts to solve the murders of several bakers.
+While Wallace falls in love with a former bread mascot, Gromit attempts to solve the murders of several bakers... no prizes for guessing whether the two are related.
 Aired on Christmas Day 2008, it was the top-rated programme of the day (ahead of Doctor Who's "The Next Doctor").

 In 2003, Frontier Developments released a video game known as Wallace & Gromit in Project Zoo, which saw the return of Feathers McGraw as the villain in an original storyline; it was So Okay, It's Average in most respects.
 In the spring/summer of 2009, Telltale Games released a series of four episodic Wallace & Gromit adventure games, collectively Wallace & Gromit's Grand Adventures, for the PC and Xbox Live Arcade.
 The games are notable for successfully replicating the look and feel of the shorts, to the point of having fingerprints and other clay modeling details visible on the characters.In 2010, BBC One commissioned a television program, Wallace and Gromit's World of Inventions, an educational program about famous or revolutionary inventions, hosted by the two.
 It begin airing in November with the episode Nature Knows Best.See also its spin-off series Shaun the Sheep and Timmy Time, the Spin-Off of the spin-off.